chastell/talk-proposals/README.md

 ## REST, Assured

-Since its first appearance – eleven years ago – REST has grown from being a chapter in a PhD dissertation into a widely accepted best practice when it comes to designing and implementing remote APIs.
-In the Ruby world REST started achieving wide recognition four years ago, and its adoption grew significantly with every subsequent Rails release (1.2 through 2.0 to 3.0) – and yet all over the web you can hear grumpy voices remarking that most services aren’t *really* RESTful, just *kinda* RESTful, that doing CRUD on resources via HTTP verbs is a nice starting point, but definitely isn’t enough, and if you have API tokens in your headers or ‘v1’ and ‘v2’ versioning in your URLs then you’re still doing it wrong.
+Since its first appearance – eleven years ago – REST has grown from being a PhD dissertation into a widely accepted best practice when it comes to designing and implementing remote APIs.
+In the Ruby world REST started achieving wide recognition four years ago, and its adoption grew significantly with every subsequent Rails release – and yet all over the web you can hear grumpy voices remarking that most services aren’t *really* RESTful, just *kinda* RESTful, that doing CRUD on resources via HTTP verbs is a nice starting point, but definitely isn’t enough, and that JSON is a nice format, but lacks hypermedia vocabulary.

 This talk, while briefly refreshing REST basics, concentrates on the more advanced (as in: not provided by Rails out-of-the-box)